TRAFFORD SPECIFIC INFORMATION

 8. Safeguarding Adults with Dementia

-As noted above, common symptoms for adults with dementia include memory loss, disorientation, confusion, communication difficulties, behavioural issues, low mood and cognitive impairment.
+As discussed above, common symptoms for adults with dementia include memory loss, disorientation, confusion, communication difficulties, behavioural issues, low mood and cognitive impairment.
 One or more of these factors can put an adult at risk of suffering or experiencing abuse or neglect.

 They are vulnerable to abuse or neglect because: